darianstlex/efx-forms/README.md

 const formOne = getForm('form-one');

 /**
- * Hook - return form (from context) instance or provided form by name
+ * Hook - return form (from context) instance or provided form by name.
- * form name is needed when hook is used outside of the form context
+ * Form name is needed when hook is used outside of the form context
  * or refers to another form
  * @type (formName?: string) => IForm
  */
 const formTwo = useForm();

 /**
- * Hook - return form (from context) store values or from provided form
+ * Hook - return form (from context) store values or from provided form.
- * form name is needed when hook is used outside of the form context
+ * Form name is needed when hook is used outside of the form context
  * or refers to another form
  * @type (store: string, formName?: string) => IFormErrors */
 const formErrors = useFormStore('$errors');

 /**
- * Hook - return form (from context) stores values array or from provided form
+ * Hook - return form (from context) stores values array or from provided form.
- * form name is needed when hook is used outside of the form context
+ * Form name is needed when hook is used outside of the form context
  * or refers to another form
  * @type (store: string[], formName?: string) => IFormErrors */
 const [errors, values] = useFormStores(['$errors', '$values']);

 /**
- * Hook - return form (from context) values or from provided form
+ * Hook - return form (from context) values or from provided form.
- * form name is needed when hook is used outside of the form context
+ * Form name is needed when hook is used outside of the form context
  * or refers to another form
  * @type (formName?: string) => IFormValues
  */
 const formValues = useFormValues();

 /**
- * Hook - return field by name, if form name is not provided takes it from context
+ * Hook - return field by name, if form name is not provided takes it from context.
- * form name is needed when hook is used outside of the form context
+ * Form name is needed when hook is used outside of the form context
  * or refers to another form
  * @type (name: string, formName?: string) => IField */
 const field = useField('field-one');

 /**
- * Hook - return field value by name, if form name is not provided takes it from context
+ * Hook - return field value by name, if form name is not provided takes it from context.
- * form name is needed when hook is used outside of form context
+ * Form name is needed when hook is used outside of form context
  * or refers to another form
  * @type (name: string, formName?: string) => IField */
 const fieldValue = useFieldValue('field-one');

 /**
- * Hook - return fields values by names, if form name is not provided takes it from context
+ * Hook - return fields values by names, if form name is not provided takes it from context.
- * form name is needed when hook is used outside of form context
+ * Form name is needed when hook is used outside of form context
  * or refers to another form
  * @type (fields: string[], formName?: string) => IField */
 const [fieldOne, fieldTwo] = useFieldsValue(['field-one', 'field-two']);

 /**
- * Hook - return field store values from form in context or from provided form
+ * Hook - return field store values from form in context or from provided form.
- * form name is needed when hook is used outside of form context
+ * Form name is needed when hook is used outside of form context
  * or refers to another form
  * @type (name: string, store: string, formName?: string) => IFormErrors */ const fieldErrors = useFieldStore('field-one', '$errors');

 /**
- * Hook - return field store values array from form in context or from provided form
+ * Hook - return field store values array from form in context or from provided form.
- * form name is needed when hook is used outside of form context
+ * Form name is needed when hook is used outside of form context
  * or refers to another form
  * @type (name: string, store: string[], formName?: string) => IFormErrors */